joerez/MERN-SPA-Starter/README.md

 This let's you quickly set up a MERN stack project.

 # What you need to do
-Clone the repo then give it one of these:
+Clone the repo then give it one of these bad boys:

 ```
 npm install